The foundations of spectral computations via the Solvability Complexity Index hierarchy: Introduction

-\item[\,\,\,\,\,(II) \textit{Computer-assisted proofs}:] Computer-assisted proofs, where computers are used to solve numerical problems rigorously, have become essential in modern mathematics.
-What may be surprising is that undecidable or non-computable problems can be used in computer-assisted proofs.
-Indeed, the recent proof of Kepler's conjecture (Hilbert's 18th problem) \cite{Hales_Annals, hales_Pi}, led by T. Hales, on optimal packings of $3$-spheres, relies on such undecidable problems.
-Moreover, the Dirac--Schwinger conjecture on the asymptotic behaviour of ground states of certain Schr\"{o}dinger operators was proven in a series of papers by C. Fefferman and L. Seco \cite{fefferman1990, fefferman1992, fefferman1993aperiodicity, fefferman1994, fefferman1994_2, fefferman1995, fefferman1996interval, fefferman1996, fefferman1997} using computer assistance.
+\item[\,\,\,\,\,(III) \textit{Computer-assisted proofs}:] Computer-assisted proofs use computers to solve numerical problems rigorously.
+These have become essential in modern mathematics.
+What may be surprising is that undecidable (non-computable) problems can be used in computer-assisted proofs.
+For example, led by T. Hales, the recent proof of Kepler's conjecture (Hilbert's 18th problem) on optimal packings of $3$-spheres relies on such undecidable problems \cite{Hales_Annals, hales_Pi}.
+Another example is the Dirac--Schwinger conjecture on the asymptotic behaviour of ground states of certain Schr\"{o}dinger operators.
+This conjecture was proven in a series of papers by C. Fefferman and L. Seco \cite{fefferman1990, fefferman1992, fefferman1993aperiodicity, fefferman1994, fefferman1994_2, fefferman1995, fefferman1996interval, fefferman1996, fefferman1997} using computer assistance.
 Fascinatingly, this proof also relies on computing non-computable problems.
-This may seem like a paradox, but can indeed be explained by the SCI hierarchy.
-In particular, it is the $\Sigma^A_1$ class described below that is crucial.
-In fact, Hales, Fefferman and Seco implicitly prove $\Sigma^A_1$ classifications in the SCI hierarchy in their papers.
-Our classifications of spectral problems provide new results regarding which spectral problems can be used in computer-assisted proofs. \end{labeling}
+The SCI hierarchy explains this apparent paradox.
+In particular, the $\Sigma^A_1$ class described below is crucial.
+Hales, Fefferman and Seco implicitly prove $\Sigma^A_1$ classifications in the SCI hierarchy in their papers.
+Our classifications of spectral problems provide new results on which spectral problems can be used in computer-assisted proofs. \end{labeling}

-A summary of the main results of this paper is given in Table \ref{result_table}.
-The main theorems are contained in \S \ref{fhwoiuhg}, and we focus on the following four open problems:
+Table \ref{result_table} provides a summary of the main results of this paper. \S \ref{fhwoiuhg} contains the theorems, and we focus on the following four important open problems: